Ohio Valley Philosophy of Education Society

 Publishing Your Conference Paper in Philosophical Studies in Education

 Presented papers are eligible for publication in the OVPES journal, Philosophical Studies in Education.
-All presenters are encouraged to submit their work.
+All presenters are encouraged to submit their work for review; however, presented conference papers are not guaranteed to be published in the journal.
 GSCOPE presenters are also invited to submit to the OVPES journal.
 The deadline for submission for publication occurs roughly a month after the conference; the exact date will be released soon.
 Journal submissions should not exceed 6500 words.
 For more information, see ovpes.org/journal.

 Prospective Conference Events